Since time immemorial, humans have fantasized about discovering a simple solution to turning back the hands of time.

 And if you don’t cancel before the 14th day, the manufacturer will charge you full price, which is frequently in the $90 to $100 dollar range.
 At this same time, you’ll be enrolled in the company’s autoship program, which means you’ll continue receiving a regular supply of the anti-aging product (e.g. once every 30 days) and your credit card will be charged accordingly each time.

 But here’s the catch: If manufacturers made this process perfectly clear before you handed over your credit card number, it probably wouldn’t be that big of a deal.
 However, these companies do the exact opposite and reveal this information only in discreet areas with very small, hard to read text.
-And in some instances, this information isn’t available anywhere on the product’s website, and is only found buried deep within the Terms & Conditions.
+In most instances, this information is only found buried deep within the Terms & Conditions.

 An example of fine print outlining the trial’s details.
-Taken directly from the Nuvie Skin Care (now Jivam) website.
+Screenshot taken directly from the Nuvie Skin Care (now Jivam) website.

 Anti-aging scam websites will frequently claim that their trial-based products have appeared in large, reputable publications or on national TV networks in an apparent attempt to make them seem credible—or to make it seem that they’re so revolutionary that the media simply can’t ignore them.